MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-overview.md

 > [!NOTE]
 > Commerce evaluation environments are not generally available and are granted to partners and customers on per request basis.
-> Please reach out to your Microsoft contact for more information.
+> Please reach out to your Microsoft partner contact for more information.

 ## Overview